 A child may be placed out-of-home when the Department of Children and Families (DCF) and/or the judicial system determine that removal would be in keeping with the best interest of the child.
 The data displayed is collected by DCF and reflects the total number of children in an out-of-home placement at a specific point-in-time annually.
-Out-of-home placements cover three key types of placement: children may be placed due to child welfare reasons, juvenile justice involvement, and DCF Voluntary Services.
-Current data trends have shown an overall decrease of 39% in out-of-home placements since 2005.
-The decline in out-of-home placements can be partially attributed to two other CT Kids Report Card indicators: Rates of neglect and abuse, as well as referrals to juvenile court for delinguency both saw declines in the overall baseline during the same period of time.
+Out-of-home placements cover three key types of placement: children may be placed due to child protection reasons, juvenile justice involvement, and DCF Voluntary Services.
+Current data trends have shown an overall decrease of over 40% in out-of-home placements since 2005.

 The most current research indicates a need to limit out-of-home placements.
 DCF has adopted a trauma-informed focus and recognition of the impact these placements may have on a child.
 In particular, the effects of out-of-home placements play a role in a child's overall development and future outcomes.
-Frequently changing caregivers has been noted as causing negative social, emotional, and psychological complications, especially during the earliest years of development.
-CT Voices for Children adds that the continued decrease in out-of-home placements increases the likelihood that children will experience healthy development and lasting, meaningful relationships with their families.
+Frequently changing caregivers has been noted as causing negative social, emotional, and psychological complications, especially during the earliest years of development.CT

+Voices for Children adds that the continued decrease in out-of-home placements increases the likelihood that children will experience healthy development and lasting, meaningful relationships with their families.